Taj Mahal in India (Agra, India) - Indian mausoleum, tomb

 Years 1630 - 1653

-20,000 workers worked on the construction site, who not only came from all Asian countries, but also from France and Italy.
+There were 20,000 workers on the construction site, who not only came from all Asian countries, but also from France and Italy.

-Taj Mahal is made of marble brought from a quarry over 320 km away, but it is not a white building, marble surfaces are decorated with thousands of precious and semi-precious stones, and Black marble was used for calligraphic decorations.
+The Taj Mahal was made of marble brought from a quarry more than 320 km away, but it is not a white building, the marble surfaces are decorated with thousands of precious and semi-precious stones, and black marble was used for calligraphy decorations.

-The road to Taj Mahal leads through the gate, then through the wonderful, walled garden.
+The road to the Taj Mahal leads through a gate, then through a wonderful garden surrounded by a wall.

-The building has an onion shape, with turrets on the wings, the center dome itself is 24.5 m high and 17.7 m in diameter.
+The building has an onion-shaped shape, with turrets on the wings, the central dome itself is 24.5 m high and 17.7 m in diameter.